peacock0803sz/pycon-us-2022-slides/pycon-us-2022.md

 - Tuples are fixed up to the length information
     - Specify the type for the number of elements
-        - Or you can mix types, such as tuple[int, str, float].
+        - Or you can mix types, such as `tuple[int, str, float]`.
-- A sequence, such as a list, has the same constraint for all elements in the element
+- A sequence, such as a list, has the same constraint for all elements
-    - Can be used regardless of the length of the sequence by setting only one element.
+    - Can be used regardless of the length of the sequence by setting only one.

 ---
 layout: section